Dance is the hidden language of the soul of the body!

 Bharatanatyam is a combination of emotions, music, rhythm, and expressions.

-Bharatanatyam includes all the traditional aspects of classical dance – postures (hand position), acting (facial expressions) and Padma (narrative dance).
+Bharatanatyam includes all the traditional aspects of an Indian classical dance – postures (hand position), acting (facial expressions) and Padma (narrative dance).

 Bharatnatyam is famous for its unique gestures.
 Mainly the fixed upper torso, legs bent or knees flexed out combined with spectacular footwork.